 Detinova dissection data suggest most female anopheline mosquitoes complete fewer than three gonotrophic cycles, though this varies considerably between species

+Detinova dissection determines parity, which indicates the fraction of female mosquitoes that have laid eggs.
+Assuming regular gonotrophic cycles throughout a mosquito’s life, this allows us to convert parity into lifespan (see SOM).
 We first estimated lifespan for each study independently (Fig. S4).
 In 78% of cases, fewer than three gonotrophic cycles were completed before death.
 We next combine these data into Bayesian hierarchical models which pool the studies by species, then species-complex, then continent (here, including Africa, Asia, and Americas), and finally all the studies are pooled together.
 The lifespan estimates, now in terms of gonotrophic cycles rather than chronological time, are shown in Fig. 4 and Table S2.
 Two of the species with the lowest estimated lifespans belong to the An. albitarsis species complex (Sp.
 A & Sp.
 B), which is a malaria vector found throughout South America.
 The taxon with the greatest lifespan was An. albitarsis marajoara, which is part of the same complex (formerly Sp.
 C), indicating extensive variation in this complex across the continent.
 Outside of the Americas, the species with the longest estimated lifespans were the major African vector An. funestus, and, in Asia, An. acontinus.
 Across the species complexes, the shortest lifespans were estimated for An. aquasalis s.l., which is a dominant malaria vector species in the Amazon (Sinka et al., 2010), and An. gambiae s.l..
 The anopheline species in Africa were estimated to live longest, followed by those in Asia and then the Americas.

 To help understand these results, we compared the fit of our hierarchical models at different taxonomic levels in a similar manner to our analysis of variance in the MRR data.
 Across all continents, the species-level model had the best fit followed by the species-complex level model then the continent-level model (Table S1).
 Introducing grouping at the species-complex level led to similar gains in the estimated fit over the continent-level model as introducing species did over the species-level model.
 Overall, this provides evidence that lifespan, at least as measured by number of gonotrophic cycles, varied according to species-complex and, within this grouping, according to species.
 This differs from our MRR results, a matter we will return to in the Discussion.